lightonai/muse-docs/docs/guides/english/review_classification.md

 ```python
 review = "A great American picture, full of incredible images and lasting moments."
 ```
-# Using Select
+## Using Select

-Since the Select endpoint uses to likelihood to select the more likely candidate with respect to a reference, it seems like a good place to start doing sentiment analysis!
+Since the Select endpoint uses likelihood to select the more likely candidate with respect to a reference, it seems like a good place to start doing sentiment analysis!
 Here we assume that you are familiar with the use of Select: make sure to check out our [Select Guide](/guides/english/select) for more detail.

-## Select Baseline
+### Select Baseline

 Let us start with using the Select Baseline, that is, without any Skill or other trick, to classify reviews.
 We try the following approach: